shultzc/SQSMetricFormatter/README.md

 The SQSMetricFormatter code aims to be cross-platform (i.e. OS X and iOS), linking against Foundation.framework.
 Only the "modern" (10.4+) NSNumberFormatter behavior is supported.
+While the code has no inherent dependency on a particular development environment, the Xcode project encapsulating the code expects Xcode 4 or newer.

 License
 -------